justtheimpaler/highfive/README.md

 - Access to the command line.
 - Java 8 or newer installed.
-- A folder where to install the tool, the JDBC driver JAR file(s), and the configuration file.
+- A folder (the working folder) where to install the tool, the JDBC driver JAR file(s), and the configuration file.

 To use it follow the steps: